Beatrice Kozera: Life

 Kozera was born in Los Angeles and raised with her family moving between East Los Angeles and the fields around Selma, California, near Fresno.
 She married Albert Franco Sr., but she left him and raised their two children on her own.

 In 1947, while still married to Franco, she met Jack Kerouac in Bakersfield, California, and the two began a brief relationship that ended with Kerouac returning to New York.

 On July 21, 1963, she married LeRoy Kozera and settled in Fresno, California.

 On The Road

 In 1957 Kerouac published his novel On the Road, in which Kozera featured as "Terry" (or "Terry, the Mexican girl").
-Kozera was unaware that their brief relationship had become the subject of Kerouac's novel - described as "the book that defined a generation" - until she was contacted in 2010 by author Tim Z. Hernandez.
+Kozera was unaware that their brief relationship had become a subject of Kerouac's novel - described as "the book that defined a generation" - until she was contacted in 2010 by writer Tim Z. Hernandez.
 Hernandez went on to publish his own novel, Mañana Means Heaven, a partially fictionalised account of Kozera's life.
 Hernandez spent two years interviewing Kozera to establish as full an account of her life as was possible.
 The book was published two weeks prior to her death in 2013.

 In 2012, a film version of Kerouac's book was produced by Francis Ford Coppola and directed by Walter Salles in which Kozera (as "Terry") was portrayed by Alice Braga.